-IrDA and UART Design in a CoolRunner CPLD Summary This application note illustrates the implementation of an IrDA and UART system using a CoolRunnerTM XPLA3 CPLD.
-The fundamental building blocks required to create a half-duplex IrDA and full-duplex UART interface design is described.
-The source code for this design is available and can be found in the section "HDL Code" on page 10.
-Introduction IrDA devices provide a walk-up, point-to-point method of data transfer that is adaptable to a broad range of computing and communicating devices.
+IrDA devices provide a walk-up, point-to-point method of data transfer that is adaptable to a broad range of computing and communicating devices.
 The first version of the IrDA specification (version 1.0) provides communication at data rates up to 115.2 Kbps.
 Later versions (version 1.1) extended the data rate to 4 Mbps, while maintaining backward compatibility with version 1.0 interfaces.
 The protocol described in this application note is only for 115.2 Kbps.
 The 4 Mbps interface uses a pulse position modulation scheme which sends two bits per light pulse.

 The IrDA standard contains three specifications.
 These relate to the Physical Layer, the Link Access Protocol, and the Link Management Protocol.
 This document provides information on the Physical Layer and does not provide a detailed explanation of the requirements for full IrDA conformity.
+For more information on IrDA see "References" on page 10.

+IrDA System

-For more information on IrDA see "References" on page 11.
-IrDA System Figure 1 illustrates the basic hardware building blocks for IrDA communication.
+Figure 1 illustrates the basic hardware building blocks for IrDA communication.
 The selection of UART interface, RS232, and microcontroller or microprocessor, depends upon the communication speed required.
 Data rates above 115.2 Kbps require a direct interface to the address and data lines of the microprocessor or microcontroller.
 Data rates below 115.2 Kbps can be implemented over a UART or RS232 port